-From Larkspur to Clansman Part 5a in a series of articles by G8DXU
+From Larkspur to Clansman Part 5b in a series of articles by G8DXU

-This instalment continues the series with some general notes on the PRC320 (RT320).
+This instalment has now been updated from issue 5a to 5b and continues the series with some general notes on the PRC320 (UK/RT320).
 Information is provided on servicing and some of the most common problems encountered.
 RT320 Transceivers cover 1.9-29.999MHz with CW, AM, and SSB modes.
 Probably being the most popular Clansman HF portable amongst radio amateurs.
 These notes are intended as a guide to the areas that may require attention rather than a definite guide to repair.

 Clansman RT320 (PRC320)

 In common with all of the Clansman series radios the RT320 is of robust construction.
 The circuitry being contained within a sturdy die-cast aluminium housing which is sealed with gaskets at the front and rear panel.
 All rotating controls are sealed with “O” rings with similar seals around all other entries.
 The RT320 is also pressurised with dry air at about 4psi.
 Immersing the unit in water and checking for bubbles revealing any leaks.